DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Calculations in Spyder's IPython console

 One of the things we'll do repeatedly in Python is calculations with numbers.
 That's a lot of what managing data is all about: adding things up, dividing one thing by another, and so on.
-We'll do this in the IPython console, typically located in lower right corner of Spyder (look for a tab with this label).
+We'll do this initially in the IPython console, typically located in lower right corner of Spyder (look for a tab with this label).

 Here's how calculations work in Python.
 Type these simple calculations in Spyder's IPython console one at a time:
 ```